-For example, the Steinbeck Sandy Loam soil is described as a "fine-loamy, mixed, superactive, mesic Ultic Haplustalfs" and is noted as consisting of "deep, well-drained soils that formed in material weathered from soft sandstone.43 The Sebastopol Sandy Loam soil is described as "Fine, mixed, semiactive, mesic typic haploxerults" and is noted as consisting of "deep, well-drained soils that formed in old alluvium, weathered form soft sandstone with elevations of 100 to 1,000 feet."44 The Cotati Fine Sandy Loam is described as "Fine, mixed, active thermic ultic palexeralfs" and is noted as consisting of "moderately well-drained soils that formed in old sediments of weakly consolidated sandstone, siltstone, and shale."45 Due to Sebastopol Hills' terrain, these soil types require winegrowers to manage crop load size carefully.
-The high drainage and acidic nature of these soils lead to higher rates of erosion of the subsurface soil if improperly managed.46
+For example, the Steinbeck soil series is described as a "fine-loamy, mixed, superactive, mesic Ultic Haplustalfs" and is noted as consisting of "deep, well-drained soils that formed in material weathered from soft sandstone."
+The Sebastopol soil series is described as: "Fine, mixed, semiactive, mesic typic haploxerults" and is noted as consisting of "deep, well-drained soils that formed in old alluvium, weathered from soft sandstone with elevations of 100 to 1,000 feet."
+The Cotati soil series is described as: "Fine, mixed, active thermic ultic palexeralfs" and is noted as